 Richland 1 School District

-Recognized GreenSteps School, comingled recycling, and classroom compost n
+Recognized GreenSteps School, comingled recycling, and classroom composting.

 Lakewood Elementary School